smarthomeNG/plugins/user_doc.rst

             owm_match_prefix@home: ../.
             owm_matchstring@home: /temp/night

 Here follows a complete item.yaml for that plugin.
-Please keep in mind to adapt plugin instance (here "home") and plugin name (here "_priv_openweathermap").
+Please keep in mind to adapt the plugin instance (here "home") and plugin name (here "_priv_openweathermap") to your configuration.

 .. code:: yaml